newbit1/rootAVD/README.md

 # rootAVD
 ### [newbit @ xda-developers](https://forum.xda-developers.com/m/newbit.1350876/)
-A Script to root your Android Studio Virtual Device (AVD), with Magisk and Magisk Manager within seconds
+A Script to root your Android Studio Virtual Device (AVD), with Magisk within seconds.

+### Preconditions
+* the AVD is running
+* a command prompt / terminal is opened
+* `adb shell` will connect to the running AVD

 ### How To Use it
-* rootAVD needs a path with file to an AVD ramdisk
+* run rootAVD with a path to an AVDs ramdisk.img file
-* rootAVD will backup your ramdisk.img and replace it when done patching
+* rootAVD will backup that ramdisk.img and replace it when done patching

 ### How To Use it under Android S with Magisk v22
 * rootAVD needs to run twice